craftercms/docs/source/developers/content-inheritance.rst

         	<lastModifiedDate_dt>10/8/2016 19:58:30</lastModifiedDate_dt>
 	</component>

 **Child**: Below is the XML file of a page residing under the above *level descriptor* and is setup to inherit from it.
-You'll note the definition of the ``merge-strategy`` as ``inherit-levels``, this invokes the level-based inheritance mechanics that require Crafter CMS to look at current and higher levels for files named ``crafter-level-descriptor.level.xml`` (this is configrable).
+You'll note the definition of the ``merge-strategy`` as ``inherit-levels``, this invokes the level-based inheritance mechanics that require Crafter CMS to look at current and higher levels for files named ``crafter-level-descriptor.level.xml`` (this is configurable).
 You'll also note that this page doesn't specify the CSS file/group of files to include, nor will it need to specify the header nor footer components.

 .. code-block:: xml